Nebulisers in General Practice

 Regular, long-term nebulised gentamicin is of significant benefit in non-cystic fibrosis bronchiectasis.

 A patient's ability to use equipment correctly must be assessed before recommending nebulised therapy.
-The actual nebulisers and compressors are not prescribable on the NHS.
+The actual nebulisers and compressors are not prescribable on the NHS but can be bought in some supermarkets and online.
+Problems sometimes arise when a patient buys a nebuliser without it being recommended by their GP, and then asks for the nebules to be prescribed, even if they are not clinically indicated.
 It is important to select a nebuliser chamber and a compressor which are compatible.
 Access to equipment, servicing, advice and support must also be organised.

 - Nebulisers should be cleaned daily in regular usage and after each use in intermittent use.